 The team nominates one of its members to be the clue-giver for that turn.

-The clue-giver chooses one of the words on the Target card and attempts to describe it in a way that will allow their team to guess it, while the rival team listening in won't.
+The clue-giver chooses one of the three words in their hand and attempts to describe it in a way that will allow their team to guess it, while the rival team listening in won't.
 They do this by talking in terms of the Keyword, which the other team don't know.
 For example, the clue-giver could start by saying "The Target is the same shape and colour as the Keyword, but smaller, and without the part you lift it up by."

 The team can ask questions and chat back and forth as much as they wish, either requesting clarification of the clues or asking general questions about the Target.

-The clue-giver may also switch to a different word on the card at any time, if they feel that the one they picked isn't working out.
+The clue-giver may also switch to a different word in their hand at any time, if they feel that the one they picked isn't working out.
 (If you switch to a different Target you can call it "the second Target", to keep the two distinct in your team's imagination.)

 Remember that the other team can hear all of this!
 The clue-giver and their team should avoid being too obvious in what they say, and should keep in mind their big advantage: that the other team don't know what the Keyword is.

 The randomly-chosen Keyword is SPIDER.
-The clue-giver draws a second card, considers its five words and decides to start by clueing WASHING MACHINE as the Target.
-The team cannot see this second card at all.
+The clue-giver draws three new cards, looks at them, and decides to start by clueing WASHING MACHINE as the Target.
+The team cannot see this card.

 In practice, this conversation might go on for some time: the team may realise they've been talking at cross purposes, or decide they want to narrow things down further before proceeding to the guesses.